 I’ve always loved the versatility of astrology.
-I also like to push my like.
-So one day, I thought I’d break every rule of synastry (according to the feedback I got from the Faculty of Astrological Studies) by using the composite chart of author Margaret Mitchell and actress Vivien Leigh to explain the character of Scarlett O’Hara.
-I had a lot of fun exploring “Gone With the Wind” even though I’m not a particular fan of the film or book (although I did go all the way to Atlanta to do some research on the subject).
+I also like to push my luck.
+So one day, I thought I’d break every rule of synastry (according to the feedback I got from the FAS).
+Using the composite chart of author Margaret Mitchell and actress Vivien Leigh, I tried to explain the character of Scarlett O’Hara.
+I had a lot of fun exploring “Gone With the Wind”.
+I’m not a particular fan of the film or book.
+But I did go all the way to Atlanta to do some research on the subject).

-This is quite an old article but I like because it catches me learning and having fun with astrology (as opposed to crunching numbers and swearing at Excel).
+This is quite an old article.
+I like because it catches me learning.
+And having fun with astrology (as opposed to crunching numbers and swearing at Excel).

 Selznick’s search for Scarlett had sparked the biggest casting call in the history of cinema.
 He had bagged his leading men, Clark Gable (“Rhett Butler”) and Leslie Howard (“Ashley Wilkes”) without too much trouble.
-Olivia DeHavilland (“Melanie Wilkes“) accepted her role shortly after her sister, Joan Fontaine rejected it by sarcastically saying, “Give it to my sister, it’s perfect for her.”
-(The two had one of the bitterest sibling feuds in Hollywood).
+Olivia DeHavilland (“Melanie Wilkes“) accepted her role shortly after her sister, Joan Fontaine rejected .
+Fontaine sarcastically said, “Give it to my sister, it’s perfect for her.”.
+The two had one of the bitterest sibling feuds in Hollywood.

-As Selznick watched the inferno that would eventually become the backdrop of the movie’s most memorable image, he must have been consumed with raging self doubt coupled with deep disappointment that he may eventually have to use an actress he knew would be less than perfect.
+Selznick watched the inferno that would eventually become the backdrop of the movie’s most memorable image.
+He must have been consumed with raging self doubt coupled with deep disappointment.
+Would he have to use an actress he knew would be less than perfect?

-One evening a few years before she would be cast, she was standing next to her well known lover Olivier, and listened as friends insisted that “Larry” would make a great Rhett Butler.
+As exciting as the casting call seems, it is little more than a publicity stunt.
+Leigh had bagged the part well before filming began.
+One evening a few years before she would be cast, she was standing next to her well known lover Olivier.
+She listened as friends insisted that “Larry” would make a great Rhett Butler.
 “Oh Larry won’t be Rhett Butler,” she told their friends, “But I will be Scarlett O’Hara, just wait and see.”

 Vivien Leigh was born in Darjeeling India on 5 November 1913 at 17:16 (Rodden Rating: B; Collector: Holliday).
-Appropriate for a beauty, she has Taurus on the ascendant with the chart ruler in the sign of its dignity, Libra, and occupying her sixth house.
+Appropriate for a beauty, she has Taurus on the ascendant.
+The chart ruler is in the sign of its dignity, Libra, and occupying her sixth house.
 With the Sun conjunct her descendant in Scorpio, it is easy to understand how she would want to attract such a powerful man as Laurence Olivier.
-Yet Leigh was adamant that though she loved Olivier, she did not want to marry him until she established herself in her own right as an actress.
+Yet Leigh was adamant that though she loved Olivier, she did not want to marry him.
+She wanted to establish herself in her own right as an actress.
 As she filmed the movie, Uranus passed over her ascendant.

-After winning an Academy Award for Best Actress in 1940 (and when the divorce papers from her first marriage were complete), Leigh married Olivier.
-The role of Scarlett had completely altered Leigh’s life and like Margaret Mitchell, she was never really able to find peace ever again in her life once fans worked out how to contact her.
+After winning an Academy Award for Best Actress in 1940, Leigh married Olivier.
+The ink on the divorce papers from her first marriage were barely dry.
+The role of Scarlett had completely altered Leigh’s life.
+Like Margaret Mitchell, she was never really able to find peace ever again in her life once fans worked out how to contact her.

 Mitchell and Leigh had much in common and it was even said that Leigh looked like a younger Mitchell.
 Although born 13 years apart, their suns are only a few degrees apart with Mitchell’s Sun only a few minutes from Leigh’s descendant.
 They had similar placements for Mercury and Venus so astrologically it isn’t too difficult to appreciate these two women understood each other and had similar values.
 In fact, Mitchell declined to give Leigh advice on how to portray Scarlett, preferring to trust the actress’ interpretation.
 As Scarlett O’Hara was recently voted the most memorable female character in cinema, it seems Mitchell was right to trust her instincts.